Royal School of Military Engineering: 20th century

 In 1940 an Experimental Tunnelling Section was formed and in 1941 Assault Engineer and Bomb Disposal Schools were formed.
 The bomb disposal school was initially formed at Donnington but moved to Ripon in January 1942.

 After the war SME remained at Ripon while a decision was made about the future location of the school.
 Several sites with better training facilities were considered but the Treasury could not afford the cost of providing new quarters and SME returned to Chatham.
 The move back was completed in March 1950.
 The close relationship the SME had with the civilian population led to the Corps being granted the Freedom of Ripon before the departure of the SME in July 1949.
 The SME was also involved in the parades granting the Freedom of Gillingham in September 1953 and of Rochester in May 1954.

 In 1950 trade training courses were six months long, and these were put to good use around the barracks.
 By 1953 they had built Burgoyne House for the Mess Secretary and Napier House for the Institution Secretary.
 In 1962 the School of Military Engineering celebrated its 150th birthday, and as a birthday present Elizabeth II bestowed the Royal title on the School, becoming The Royal School of Military Engineering (RSME).
 This was announced by Prince Philip, Duke of Edinburgh when he visited Chatham to lay the foundation stone for a new barracks for the RSME at Chattenden Camp, to house Fieldworks, Signal and Tactics Schools and to provide accommodation for Plant, Roads and Airfields School.

 21st century

 In 2006 the Defence Animal Centre came under the command of the RSME Group.
 Since then the Defence Explosive Ordnance Disposal, Munitions and Search Training Regiment, and the Defence Counter Chemical Biological Radiological and Nuclear Centre have all joined the RSME Group.

 The Royal Corps of Army Music moved to Minley as part of the RSME Group in 2021.

 On 24 July 2024 an officer in uniform was attacked by a solo knifeman outside the Brompton Barracks.
 It was reported in Medway Magistrates’ Court documents the next day that Lieutenant Colonel Mark Teeton was the victim of an attack by Anthony Esan.
 On 26 July a Nigerian news outlet claimed Esan was a 24 year old Nigerian, and said he had been charged with attempted murder.
-Esan's uncle was interviewed and said his nephew had traveled to the UK "to seek better opportunities".
+Esan's uncle was interviewed and said his nephew had travelled to the UK "to seek better opportunities".